eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 </exclusive-start>
 ```

-A `balanced` partial GC cycle, which reduces the number of regions in the *eden* space TRUE?, is triggered when the region count for the *eden* space reaches a *taxation* threshold.
+A `balanced` partial GC cycle is triggered when the region count for the *eden* space reaches a *taxation* threshold.
 At this threshold, the GC 'taxes' the application threads, who have been 'paid' with memory allocation, to run some GC work - in this case, a partial GC cycle.The logs record this trigger reason by using the`<allocation-taxation>` element.

 ```xml
 <allocation-taxation id="335" taxation-threshold="805306368" timestamp="2020-11-13T06:32:26.853" intervalms="879.261" />